-The Risk Committee, first established in 2011, is composed of the Executive Chairman, the Vice Chairman and the CEO of Hera Spa, the Central Director of Administration, Finance and Control, the Market Central Director and the Enterprise risk manager.
+The Risk Committee, first established in 2011, is composed of the Executive Chairman, the Vice Chairman and the CEO of Hera Spa, the Administration, Finance and Control Central Director, the Market Central Director and the Enterprise risk manager.
 Furthermore, in relation to specific pertaining issues, the Central Director of Legal and Corporate Affairs, the Central Director of Corporate Services, the Central Director of Innovation and the CEO of Hera Trading Srl are also expected to attend.

-The significant risks dealt with by the Risk Committee comprise the following areas: strategic, economic, financial, regulatory, competitive, technological, environmental and related to human capital.
-In 2021 the Risk Committee met four times and provided information on risk management to the Board of Directors in the meetings of 24 February and 28 July 2021.
+The significant risks dealt with by the Risk Committee relate to the following areas: strategic, economic, financial, regulatory, competitive, technological, environmental and related to human capital.
+In 2023 the Risk Committee met four times and provided information on risk management to the Board of Directors in the meetings of 21 March and 26 July 2023.